 If you're coming from the BART station, there will be a walkway over San Leandro Street, which may remind you of the walkway from the Willets Point station into the parking lot of Shea Stadium and its successor Citi Field.
 (Hopefully, it won't be as creepy as the Meadowlands' walkway over Route 120 from the Giants Stadium side of the parking lot to the Arena.)
 That will drop you off at the due east side of the Coliseum, dead center field.

-The Coliseum faces east, away from San Francisco, and is 6 miles northwest of downtown Oakland.
-From the outside, it won’t look like much, mainly because it was mostly built below ground.
-Above ground, you’ll be seeing only the upper deck.
+The Coliseum faces east, away from San Francisco, and is 6 miles northwest of downtown Oakland and 15 miles southeast of downtown San Francisco.
+From the outside, it won't look like much, mainly because it was mostly built below ground.
+Above ground, you'll be seeing only the upper deck.

-From 1966 to 1995, the Coliseum consisted of three decks wrapping from the left field pole around the infield to the right field pole, and bleacher sections topped by big scoreboards in left and right fields in between.
-But the price of getting the Raiders to come back was an expansion, with new bleachers, named Mount Davis in “honor” of then-Raiders owner Al Davis.
-This ruined a lot of the atmosphere at A’s games, mainly by obstructing the view of the Oakland foothills.
-Mount Davis stands as a bold green reminder of the man who stole one of the locals’ teams away, and then, in order to bring it back, screwed up a stadium that was already looking more and more inadequate with the building of every new retro-style stadium.
+The construction of Mount Davis ruined a lot of the atmosphere at A's games, mainly by obstructing the view of the Oakland foothills.
+It stands as a bold green reminder of the man who stole one of the locals' teams away, and then, in order to bring it back, screwed up a stadium that was already looking more and more inadequate with the building of every new retro-style stadium -- and now, that man's son is abandoning the place anyway.

-In spite of the Raiders' return, the 49ers are more popular -- according to a 2014 Atlantic Monthly article, even in Alameda County.
-The Raiders remain more popular in the Los Angeles area, a holdover from their 1982-94 layover, and also a consequence of L.A. not having had a team since.
+In spite of the Raiders' return, the 49ers are more popular -- according to a 2014 article in the Atlantic Monthly, even in Alameda County.
+This is also true for the Giants, more popular in Alameda County than the A's.
+The Raiders remain more popular in the Los Angeles area, a holdover from their 1982-94 layover, and also a consequence of L.A. not having had a team since, although the return of the Rams changes that.

 The Coliseum has also hosted 3 games of the U.S. national soccer team, all wins, most recently over China in 2001.